maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 A local clone of this repository can be made on GitHub.
 Please follow the below steps:

 - Navigate to GitHub and log in.
-- The [Fungi Fantasy Repository](https://github.com/Bruna-Andelieri/FungiFantasy) can be found at this location.
+- The [Dental clinic Repository](https://github.com/maisam2004/dental_clinic) can be found at this location.
 - Above the repository file section, locate the 'Code' button.
 - Click on this button and choose your clone method from HTTPS, SSH, or GitHub CLI, copy the URL to your clipboard by clicking the 'Copy' button.
 - Open your Git Bash Terminal.
 - Change the current working directory to the location you want the cloned directory to be made.
 - Type git clone and paste in the copied URL from the step above.
 - Press 'Enter' for the local clone to be created.
-- Use the **pip3 install -r requirements.txt** command to install the dependencies and libraries needed for Fungi Fantasy.
+- Use the **pip3 install -r requirements.txt** command to install the dependencies and libraries needed for dental practice.
 - Set up your env.py file and gather the PostgreSQL URL from ElephantSQL, if applicable, and add your SECRET_KEY and STRIPE/AWS keys if using these services.
 - Ensure that your env.py file is placed in your .gitignore file and follow the remaining steps in the Django Project Setup section before pushing your code to GitHub.